TSA for pile welds?

 During a schedule review a year ago, citing past experience, I was asked this following:

 Would the design for pile fatigue warrant applying TSA to pile welds?
 Any delay in realising this requirement, especially late in fabrication has the potential to adversely affect project schedule.

 Failing to comprehend, I sought clarification — for reasons I will get-to in a minute.
 But first some basics — to appreciate the complexity of this question, and the rationale behind the response I offered.

 To secure steel infrastructure to seabed, steel piles are commonly used.
-They are rolled from steel plates in 6m–12m segments and longitudinally seam-welded.
-For piles requiring lengths greater than stock-rolled lengths, segments are welded together.
+They are rolled from steel plates in 6m–12m segments and seam-welded longitudinally.
+For piles requiring lengths greater than stock-rolled lengths, segment ends are welded together.

-Aluminium can also be hot-sprayed over steel substrate as surface coating, since it has lower melting temperature (about 660°C).
-To be effective and long lasting, however, thermal sprayed aluminium (TSA) requires high quality and climate control during its application.2
+Aluminium can also be used as surface coating by hot-spraying over steel substrate due to its lower melting temperature (about 660°C).
+To be effective and long lasting, however, thermal sprayed aluminium (TSA) demands greater control over quality and climate during application.2

-Going back to the question, my inability to grasp what was asked was simply this: what has surface coating, meant for corrosion protection, got to do with fatigue?
-Upon asking I received this feedback from engineers familiar with the case:
+Going back to the question, my inability to grasp what was asked was simply this: what has surface coating, meant for protection against corrosion, got to do with fatigue?
+Upon asking I received this following feedback from engineers familiar with the case:

 We originally specified TSA coating for the piles so that non-seawater S-N curves could be used for the fatigue analysis of the pile girth welds, etc. (Welds are exposed to seawater with no CP during driving.)
 In the end this requirement was waived and no TSA coating was applied.

 This was so telling that it blew my mind.
 It suggested that here was a team years ago trying to hack together a solution for a problem they presumably faced, but perhaps without sufficiently understanding corrosion or fatigue (as a phenomenon) or TSA (as a potential solution).